This week in the Rock Your Life Community I got a great question from one of my members, MaryLou Rea.

 You can also use a sleep mask as needed for a really good sound sleep.
 Begin winding down from computer or phone use an hour or so before you’re planning to sleep and keep in mind that the light from TV’s and electronic devices disturbs your ability to rest.

-We all have sources of stress in our lives but learning ways to combat it and reduce it is key to seeing results.
 Stress raises your levels of a hormone called cortisol in your body.
-Cortisol, in its normal capacity has several positive roles in the body, but as it pertains to this discussion it also has the ability to raise blood glucose levels when it skyrockets because you’re stressed.
+Cortisol, in its normal capacity has important jobs like supporting your sleep-wake cycle, but as it pertains to this discussion it also has the ability to raise blood glucose levels when it is elevated because you’re chronically stressed.

 In times of stress our bodies go into “flight or fight mode.”
 When this happens your body releases adrenaline and cortisol.
 In the short-term, the adrenaline reduces your hunger levels as your blood flows away from the internal organs to your larger muscles to help you defend yourself.
 However, once the effects of adrenaline wear off, we are left with cortisol.